Bankruptcy eligibility is not affected by CARES Act payments. When you file bankruptcy, COVID payments are not included in the income analysis.

-However, unemployment benefits are included in the bankruptcy COVID Act analysis.
+However, unemployment benefits are included in the bankruptcy CARES Act analysis.
 The extra supplemental unemployment ($300) does not count toward your Bankruptcy COVID analysis.
-Also, the supplemental unemployment is not taxable.
+Also, supplemental unemployment is not taxable.

 More than 1.68 million New Jersey workers have applied for unemployment benefits since mid-March.
 Of that number, 1.44 million have been deemed eligible.
-Of those, 96% have received some money and tens of thousands are still waiting for benefits.
+Of those, 96% have received some money.
+Tens of thousands are still waiting for benefits.

 You should work with your accountant.
 Determine if you should be deducting taxes from your regular unemployment.
 You do not want to owe money back when you fill out your 2020 taxes.